 Per- and polyfluoroalkyl substances (PFAS) used as stain-repellent treatments.
 Health hazard information is not available for all the chemicals within this large group, but PFAS as a class have been identified as chemicals of concern because many have been found to be highly toxic, persist in the environment, and build up in body tissues.

 Vinyl and polyurethane backings.
 Because of significant life cycle concerns, vinyl and polyurethane are not preferred materials.
 Polyurethane is based on isocyanate chemistry.
 Isocyanates are a leading cause of workplace asthma, so they present a concern during manufacturing, and residuals may be present in the final product.
 Vinyl and polyurethane backings commonly contain hazardous organotin catalysts, and vinyl backings may be plasticized with hazardous phthalates.

-Carpets containing all these substances of concern are rated as red on the hazard spectrum - those that avoid them all are rated orange, see above.
+Carpets containing all these substances of concern are rated red - those that avoid them all are rated orange, see above.

 For more information on carpet content and carpet recycling, see the brief on HomeFree or the full report here, Eliminating Toxics in Carpet: Lessons for the Future of Recycling.

 Because of the toxic materials required to make vinyl and the toxic pollution created when it is disposed of, vinyl floors of any kind are not a preferable material.